FocusScope

 Section titled “Properties”has-focus

-Section titled “has-focus” bool (out)
+Section titled “has-focus” bool (out) default: false

-when the element has keyboard focus.
+Is true when the element has keyboard focus.

 enabled